HeinrichApfelmus/hyper-haskell/README.md

     ![App](docs/screenshots/app-osx.png)

-    *NOTE*: At the moment, I can only provide macOS binaries, because I don't have access to other architectures.
-Help is appreciated!
+    At the moment, binaries for macOS and Windows (thanks to Nicholas Silvestrin) are provided.
+Since Heinrich Apfelmus only has access to a macOS machine, Help is appreciated!

 2. Install the back-end server